 I stopped and turned back.
 “Is it the same one?”

 “Not really.
 Whether you cheated on one woman or two you’re still an asshole.”

-Phil still stood back where I had told him to move, exactly in front of the storm drain.
-I threw the keys in an underhanded arc that flew just below his hand.
-They clattered against the bars of the drain and then dropped into the water below.
+Phil still stood back where I had told him to move: exactly in front of the storm drain.
+I threw the keys toward him in an underhanded arc that flew just below his outstretched hand.
+They clattered against the bars of the drain and then dropped with a resounding splash into the water below.